amochkin/carbon-book/content/blog/post-1.md

 ---
-title: "Hello World"
+title: 'Hello World'
 date: 2025-08-31T08:22:00Z
 draft: false
-tags: ["intro", "sample"]
+tags: ['intro', 'sample']
-categories: ["General"]
+categories: ['General']
 ---

 Welcome to your new Hugo site using the Carbon theme!
 This is a sample blog post.